BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-graphql/README.md

   	npm test

 A sample Postman collection is provided [here](../api-resources/graphql/blog-app-graphql.json.postman_collection) that you can use to test the API.
+You will need to make sure you setup a 'blog-app-nodejs-graphql' environment via postman and set a value for 'token' that you can get from the sign-in endpoint in postman.
+This will be used for authorization in future requests.